FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ```

 !!!
-UniConfig shell doesn't support interactive typing of input arguments to RPC/action that contains 'list' YANG element.
+UniConfig shell doesn't support interactive typing of input arguments for RPC/action that contains 'list' YANG element.
-Such operation must be executed using input JSON.
+Such operations must be executed using input JSON.
 !!!

 ## Pipe operations
-UniConfig shell supports pipe operations similar to unix pipes.
+UniConfig shell supports pipe operations that are similar to unix shell/bash pipes.
-When command is followed by pipe sign: |, output of command will be passed to selected pipe operation.
+When a command is followed by pipe sign: |, output of that command will be passed to a selected pipe operation.
 - Example:
 ```shell Execution of grep pipe operation:
 config>show uniconfig R1 interface-configurations interface-configuration | grep netmask